About us

 2. Take your vehicle to the centre and request a vehicle pollution test.

-3. Authorized technicians will examine your vehicle's exhaust and measure its emission levels using specialized equipment.
+3. Authorised technicians will examine your vehicle's exhaust and measure its emission levels using specialised equipment.

 4. Based on the vehicle emission test results, the centre will issue you a PUC certificate.